frasor02/SIV-Project/README.md

 - Track the movement of moving objects.

 ## Installation guide
-To run the code, create a .venv file and use the command:
+To install required modules, create a .venv file and use the command:
 ```
 pip install -r requirements.txt
 ```

-## Acquiring the images
+## Acquiring the Images
-The folders acquisition contains the notebook that acquires the frames of a given atari game, saving them in path *../imgs/{game_name}*.
+The folder */acquisition* contains the notebooks that acquires the frames of a given atari game, saving them in path *../imgs/{game_name}*.
+There are two options when it comes to acquiring frames:
+- In the notebook *random_acquisition.ipynb* a random agent plays the games allowing for faster acquisition at the cost of low scores.
+- In the notebook *human_acquisition.ipynb* a human player can play directly the games using the keyboard allowing for higher scores at the cost of lengthier acquisition times.

-## Video visualization
+## Episodes Video Visualization
-In processing folder there is a notebook to merge the frames into a video in order to better visualize the episode of agent that played the game.
+In */processing* folder there is a *frames_to_video.ipynb* notebook to merge the frames into a video in order to better visualize the episode of the desired game.

 ## Processing
-In processing folder there is a notebook that processes the frames data to collect features from the game.
+In */processing* folder there is a *processing.ipynb* notebook that processes the frames data to collect features from both the games.